-Introduces basic knowledge and skills required for safe and effective drug therapy.
-Includes mathematics used in calculation of drug dosage.
+Students are introduced to basic knowledge and skills required for safe and effective drug therapy.
+The course includes mathematics used in the calculation of drug dosage.
 Specific drug classifications are discussed in conjunction with Gordon's Functional Health Patterns.
-Nursing process serves as a framework in the application of content to client care.
+The Nursing Process serves as a framework in the application of content of client care.